Back to top

 A Visit to Nicasio Valley Pumpkin Patch

 Nicasio Valley Pumpkin Patch is back this fall season with fun for everyone in the family.
 Located in the small west Marin village of Nicasio, the farm is just west of the Nicasio Village Square right on Nicasio Valley Road.
-Nicasio Valley Pumpkin Patch is open seven days a week through Halloween from 10 am to 6 pm weekends and 10 am to 4 pm during the week, and it's always worth a visit.
-They've been a Marin Halloween tradition for over 25 years.
-We paid a visit this week to check it out.
+Nicasio Valley Pumpkin Patch is open seven days a week through Sunday, November 2, and it's always worth a visit.
+It's open from 10 am to 4 pm Monday through Thursday, 10 am to 6 pm on Fridays, and 9 am to 6 pm on Saturday and Sunday.
+They've been a Marin Halloween tradition for decades — they're celebrating their 30th anniversary this year — and we paid a visit last weekend to check it out.

 Nicasio Valley Pumpkin Patch offers a wide variety of pumpkins spread out in an expansive meadow on the farm.
 Pumpkin varieties ranged from your standard Halloween jack-o-lantern types to white ones, green Italian and Australian varieties, and flat European "Cinderella" style squash.
-The farmstand also offers of gourds, squash, and decorative cornstalks, as well as drinks and snacks.
-Pumpkins range in price from $5 to $40.
+This year, in honor of their anniversary, they're actually growing pumpkins on the vine again at the farm!
+The farm stand also offers of gourds, squash, and decorative cornstalks, as well as drinks and snacks.
+Pumpkins range in price from $8 to $44.

 We always have a great time at Nicasio Valley Pumpkin Patch, which is one of the reasons we've been coming here each fall for years.
 It's a must-visit Marin destination in the fall.
 For more information, call them at (415) 662-9100 or visit nicasiovalleypumpkinpatch.net.